Frequently Asked Questions: Reference Standards

 USP Endotoxin Units are identical to International Units.
 Please click here to read USP’s statement on the Heparin Potency Unit Assignment and Harmonization with the International Standard for Unfractionated Heparin.
 Relationships for other USP units must be determined on a case–by–case basis.
 Please refer to the USP compendial monograph of a specific material for further information.

 USP does not provide COAs.
 USP does provide USP Certificates for most USP Reference Standards (RS).
 USP Certificates do not completely describe the test results obtained during evaluation.
 Rather, they are issued to provide customers with information such as a hard copy of the USP RS label text, molecular information, typical chromatograms (limited cases), and additional use/handling information that may not be contained on the RS label.
-USP Certificates for current & previous lots, when available, can be viewed on our web site by clicking on the catalog number for an item in our online USP Catalog or by clicking on the Product name in the A to Z Reference Standards Index.
+USP Certificates for current & previous lots, when available, can be viewed on our web site by clicking on the catalog number for an item in our online USP Catalog or by clicking on the Product name in the online store.
 If there is not a link to view the USP Certificate for a specific lot number, then a USP Certificate is not available for that lot.
 Read USP's policy statement on USP Certificates.

 SDSs are not available in additional formats and languages.
 It is the responsibility of the importer to provide SDSs in the required format, if different.

 The SDS's posted on our web site are the most recently updated versions.
 The U.S. OSHA Hazard Communication Standard does not specify a specific time frame beyond which SDS information is to be considered unacceptable.
 [See, 29 Code of Federal Regulations § 1910.1200(g)(5)]